openeuler-mirror/global-trust-authority/docs/api_documentation.md

 |         | crl_name            | string         | Yes      | Certificate revocation list name                         |
 |         | crl_content         | string         | Yes      | Certificate revocation list content                      |

+> Note: When querying with ids, returns all fields of entries filtered by id; without ids, only returns required fields like id, name, version, etc., does not return specific content (entries filtered by type, if type not filled returns all for that user)

 ##### Example of request